NordicWayInterchange/interchange/GLOSSARY.md

 Onboard API to communicate with the interchange in order to create Subscriptions, Capabilities or Deliveries.

 ## Capability
-Capabilities is like a schema for a data stream.
+Capability is like a schema for a data stream.
 It declares the headers of one or more data streams, and values or range or values for those headers.

 ### Creating a new capability